Marc-André Fleury

-Internationally, Fleury has represented Canada twice as a junior, winning back-to-back silver medals at the World Junior Championships in 2003 and 2004.
-He won a gold medal with Team Canada at the 2010 Winter Olympics in Vancouver.
+Internationally, Fleury has represented Canada junior team twice, winning back-to-back silver medals at the World Junior Championships in 2003 and 2004.
+He won a gold medal with Canada senior team at the 2010 Winter Olympics.
 Fleury is known by the nickname "Flower", derived from the English translation of his last name (fleuri means "in bloom", or "in flower", in French).

 Playing career

 As a youth, Fleury played in the 1998 Quebec International Pee-Wee Hockey Tournament with the College-Français Rive-Sud minor ice hockey team from South Shore, Montreal.

 Fleury played junior ice hockey in the Quebec Major Junior Hockey League for the Cape Breton Screaming Eagles, beginning in 2000–01.
-After a strong 2002–03 campaign that included a silver medal with Team Canada at the World Junior Championships and QMJHL Second Team All-Star honours, he was chosen first overall in the 2003 NHL Entry Draft by the Pittsburgh Penguins.
+After a strong 2002–03 campaign that included a silver medal with Canada junior team at the World Junior Championships and QMJHL Second Team All-Star honours, he was chosen first overall in the 2003 NHL entry draft by the Pittsburgh Penguins.
 The Penguins acquired the first overall pick from the Florida Panthers in a trade that sent the first and 73rd overall picks to the Penguins in exchange for Mikael Samuelsson and the third and 55th picks.
-He is only the third goalie to be chosen first overall in the NHL draft, after Michel Plasse and Rick DiPietro.
+He is only the third goalie to be chosen first overall in the NHL entry draft, after Michel Plasse and Rick DiPietro.
 Playing four seasons total with Cape Breton, Fleury's jersey number 29 was later retired by the club in his fourth NHL season on January 25, 2008.